 There has been, and continues to be, extensive stakeholder engagement and consultation regarding air quality and the specific Local Air Quality Plan for tackling roadside NO2 emissions in Derby.

 In addition to two rounds of public consultation, there has been ongoing engagement with local businesses and groups representing economic, health and environmental interests both in the city and the sub-region.
 One example of this was a site visit with cycling representatives during the consultation which served to identify and help mitigate specific scheme concerns.

-Consultation results and stakeholder suggestions have been fed into the initial identification of the mitigation measures and into the development of the Clean Air Fund (CAF) bid.
-Further consideration is also being given to any other funding sources available to deliver other measures to support the wider air quality agenda.
+Consultation results and stakeholder suggestions were identified and fed into the mitigation measures and the development of the Clean Air Fund (CAF) bid.
+Further consideration was also given to alternative funding sources that would deliver other measures in support of the wider air quality agenda.

-Engagement work will continue beyond the completion of the Business Case, as we are fully committed to working with those who wish to be engaged and provide critical input.
-It is vital that the proposals are supported by those who have an interest in delivering a plan, which protects Derby’s air quality and environment, whilst supporting sustainable growth in its local economy and aligning to emerging plans to improve wider air quality beyond the issue identified by the ministerial directions.
+We know it is vital that the proposals are supported by those who have an interest in delivering a plan that protects Derby’s air quality and environment, while supporting sustainable growth in the local economy; aligning with emerging plans to improve wider air quality beyond the issue identified in the ministerial directions.

-We have been working closely and will continue to work with the following groups:
+We have worked closely with the following groups: